munityapps/unified-api-docs/docs/howtousefrontend.md

-# How to use on frontend : get your customer data access
+# Use frontend SDK

-Since you want you customer data, you need that your customer grant access.
+Since you desire access to your customer's company data, it's necessary for your customer to grant permission.

-We take care of the security so you don't have to store these credentials and we also manage the [Oauth2 dance](https://en.wikipedia.org/wiki/OAuth) for you.
+We handle security measures, eliminating the need for you to store these credentials.
+Additionally, we manage the OAuth2 authentication process on your behalf.

 ## Install frontend library